 Canva was the first online graphics design software to hit the market.
 It has an easy to navigate interface with a learning curve your grandma could master.
 The software was created as a simple online alternative to Photoshop that allows anyone to create designs without having to turn to a designer.
 Access is free and probably always will be.

 While you can use Canva without paying a penny, the best features, cropped images and designs, behind a paywall (think a dollar an image or so).This is handy if you’re happy to pay the odd bit of money to spruce up your designs.
 There’s also a premium team feature for you guessed it, teams.

 Youzign is my favourite alternative to Canva.
 It’s a graphics software with bells and whistles (or should I say coloring pencils and drawing paper).
 It comes with a library of inbuilt social media templates and hundreds of ready to edit designs, which is pretty standard for this type of software.
 Cool features include the image cropping and the integration with a number of photo sites that provide copyright free photos.

 One of the best things about Youzign is the graphics marketplace where you can order custom made designs or sell your own designs.
-The single license for Youzign costs $10 a month or $120 a year.
-You can also get a team license depending on your needs.
-The software is part of a suite of graphics tools that include Gifzign, for creating gif and cinemagraphs, and Logozign.
+The single license for Youzign costs $47 a month.
+The software is part of a suite of graphics tools that include Gifzign, for creating gif and cinemagraphs, Logozign, and more.